AlexMaxwell2001/FinalYearProject/README.md

 # Cards without Code

-This is a final year project originally developed by Sean Comerford and further developed by myself, Denis Gavrila.
+This is a final year project originally developed by Sean Comerford, Denis Gavrila, and Liam Coffey and further developed by myself, Alex Maxwell.

 It's a pedagogical web application to help students develop nice looking CSS cards without having to code.